 If the assignee is not resident in the United Kingdom, income relating to non-U.K. duties will not be taxable.

-If the assignee is U.K. resident for the tax year, non-U.K. domiciled and claims the remittance basis of taxation, on the basis that the prescribed statutory conditions are met, Overseas Workday Relief (“OWR”) may be claimed.
-The effect of OWR is that the assignee’s earnings related to non-U.K. duties will not be taxable in the U.K. if not brought into the United Kingdom.
+If the assignee is U.K. resident for the tax year, but is non-U.K. domiciled and claims the remittance basis of taxation and meets the prescribed statutory conditions are met, Overseas Workday Relief (“OWR”) may be claimed.
+The effect of OWR is that the assignee’s earnings related to non-U.K. duties will not be taxable in the U.K. if not brought into (i.e. remitted to) the United Kingdom.
 Otherwise, income relating to non-U.K. duties will be taxable.

 Are there any additional considerations that should be considered before initiating a short-term assignment in the United Kingdom?

-It is very likely that the tax treaty between the assignee’s country of residence and the U.K. will be relevant.
-Consequently, it should be considered carefully remembering the fact that the U.K. adopts the economic employer approach when interpreting the employment income article.
+It is very likely that the tax treaty between the assignee’s country of residence (home jurisdiction) and the U.K. (host jurisdiction) will be relevant; the U.K. adopts the economic employer approach when interpreting the employment income article.

 Detailed records should be maintained of the time which the assignee spends in the U.K. and of his/her work activities, both in the U.K and elsewhere, during the assignment.

 The appropriate structuring of bank accounts should be considered before the employee commences work in the U.K. if there is any chance that he/she will become resident there.

 © 2018 KPMG LLP, a United Kingdom legal liability partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.